xpack/web-llvm/website/docs/api/classes/llvm-targetlowering.md

 <p>Legalize a SETCC or VP_SETCC with given LHS and RHS and condition code CC on the current target.</p>

-<p>A VP_SETCC will additionally be given a Mask and/or EVL not equal to <a href="/web-llvm/docs/api/files/lib/lib/target/lib/target/aarch64/aarch64isellowering-cpp/#a51cb24bd3e700fcf2f93d1afbb555a16">SDValue()</a>.</p>
+<p>A VP_SETCC will additionally be given a Mask and/or EVL not equal to SDValue().</p>

 <p>If the SETCC has been legalized using AND / OR, then the legalized node will be stored in LHS.
-RHS and CC will be set to <a href="/web-llvm/docs/api/files/lib/lib/target/lib/target/aarch64/aarch64isellowering-cpp/#a51cb24bd3e700fcf2f93d1afbb555a16">SDValue()</a>.
+RHS and CC will be set to SDValue().
 NeedInvert will be set to false.
 This will also hold if the VP_SETCC has been legalized using VP_AND / VP_OR.</p>

 <p>If the SETCC / VP_SETCC has been legalized by using getSetCCSwappedOperands(), then the values of LHS and RHS will be swapped, CC will be set to the new condition, and NeedInvert will be set to false.</p>